agentflare-ai/agentml/README.md

 This snapshot, combined with the SCXML document, gives the LLM complete context.

-## Write Once, Deploy Anywhere
+## Write Once, Deploy Anywhere 🔮

+> **🚧 Vision Statement**: This section describes our goal for AgentML.
+Framework transformers are in active development and not yet available.
+This is where we're heading, and we're building it in public.

-AgentML addresses a critical problem in the agentic ecosystem: **framework fragmentation**.
+AgentML aims to address a critical problem in the agentic ecosystem: **framework fragmentation**.
 Today, agents built for LangGraph won't run on CrewAI, n8n workflows can't be used in OpenAI's Agent Builder, and each framework has its own learning curve and limitations.

-### The AgentML Solution
+### The AgentML Solution (In Development)

-**Define once, deploy everywhere:**
+**Our goal - Define once, deploy everywhere:**

 ```
         AgentML (.aml)